-- 2.1 That Appendix A to this report be exempt from public disclosure by virtue of paragraph 7 of Part 1 of Schedule 12A of the Local Government Act 1972 because the applications involve the likely disclosure of exempt information relating to an individual. - 2.2 That the Cabinet Member for Finance, Property and Corporate Services approves the recommendations of the Discretionary Housing Payment Review Advisory Panel meeting of 15 January 2018.
+- 2.1 That Appendix A to this report be exempt from public disclosure by virtue of paragraph 1 of Part 1 of Schedule 12A of the Local Government Act 1972 because the applications involve the likely disclosure of exempt information relating to an individual. - 2.2 That the Cabinet Member approves the recommendations of the Discretionary Housing Payment Review Advisory Panel meeting of 10 September 2019.